 Where can I find Morgy?

 Morgy is staying in Porthcurno for the summer of 2022.
-Look out for the giant orange squid making himself at home within our gardens at the front of the museum.
+Look out for the giant red squid making himself at home within our gardens at the front of the museum.

 Follow the signs and find him for yourself, he’s hard to miss!

 *Moradavaga (from the Portuguese words for ‘vague address’) is a collective born from the collaboration of architects Manfred Eccli (Bolzano, Italy) and Pedro Cavaco Leitão (Porto, Portugal).
 Intersecting architecture, art and design, our works function as ‘dormant tools’ in a waiting status, requiring user’s engagement to activate them. www.moradavaga.com